…connecting people with themselves, with each other, and with God…

-We were both quite active in school community, serving as Co-Presidents of the Bishop Hallam Theological Society, the Faculty of Theology’s student’s society for the 2015-2016 school year, as well as representing the theological student community on various school committees and task teams.
+We were both quite active in the university community, serving as Co-Presidents of the Bishop Hallam Theological Society, the Faculty of Theology’s student’s society for the 2015-2016 school year, as well as representing the theological student community on various school committees and task teams.

-May 29, 2016 we were ordained transitional deacons in the Anglican Diocese of British Columbia – the first husband-and-wife ordained together at the same ordination service in the more than 150-year history of the diocese.
-As of June 2016, I am the Assistant Curate at St John the Divine, Victoria.
+May 29, 2016 we were ordained in the Anglican Diocese of British Columbia – the first husband-and-wife ordained together at the same ordination service in the more than 150-year history of the diocese.
+We were ordained priest in July 2017.
+I currently am the Assistant Curate at St John the Divine, Victoria.

-As a vocal activist for social justice, I am a member of the Board of Directors of the Primate’s World Relief and Development Fund (PWRDF), the Anglican Church of Canada’s arm for national and international relief and development.
+As a vocal advocate for social justice, I am a member of the Board of Directors of the Primate’s World Relief and Development Fund (PWRDF), the Anglican Church of Canada’s arm for national and international relief and development.
 Before joining the Board of Directors, I spent four years on PWRDF Youth Council.
-I am also the representative of the Bishop of the Diocese of BC on the Board of Directors for Threshold Housing Society, a community non-profit dedicated to ending youth homelessness through low barrier housing.
+I also am honoured to represent the Anglican Church of Canada as a Trustee on the Anglican Alliance, the Anglican Communion’s way of working together across the Communion in areas of relief, development, and advocacy.
+Locally, I represent the Bishop of the Diocese of BC on the Board of Directors for Threshold Housing Society, a community non-profit dedicated to ending youth homelessness through low barrier housing.

 Prior to beginning training for ordained ministry, I completed an MA in Counselling Psychology and am a Registered Psychotherapist (RP) in the College of Registered Psychotherapists of Ontario (CRPO).
 My work in this field has been in a mix of for-profit and non-profit settings doing individual counselling, group facilitation, and psycho-educational workshops.
 I have worked in provincial health care facilities, private and non-profit counselling centres, homeless shelters, and transitional supportive housing.
 My ability to develop rapport with clients, families, and other professionals through effective communication and listening skills makes me successful at what I do.